nhsconnect/nhsapp-developer-documentation/src/js-v2-api-specification.md

 Any application embedded within the NHS App as part of a web integration has access to a limited number of methods to interact with the native Android or iOS Applications using an exposed Javascript interface.

-The NHS App JS API must be loaded inline rather than being bundled into the client application codebase.
+The NHS App JS API should be loaded inline rather than being bundled into the client application codebase.
 This is so that any changes to the implementation of the API do not require client applications to be recompiled and redeployed.

+This specification replaces the version 1 specification, which is deprecated.
+Documentation for v1 remains [available for reference here](/js-api-specification).

 To include the Javascript interface: